-Auto: The system will detect when a monitor is connected, and a monitor role (First, Second) that corresponds with the Video Monitors setting will be assigned automatically.
+Auto: The system will detect when a screen is connected, and a monitor role (First, Second) that corresponds with the Video Monitors setting will be assigned automatically.

-First/Second: Define the role of the monitor in a multi-monitor setup.
-In a single-monitor setup, there is no difference between First and Second.
+First/Second: Define the role of the screen in a multi-screen setup.
+In a single-screen setup, there is no difference between First and Second.

 PresentationOnly: Show presentation video stream if active, and nothing else.
-Monitors/ outputs with this monitor role are disregarded by the Video Monitors setting.
+Screens/outputs with this monitor role are ignored by the Video Monitors setting.